BOBsonic459/custom-electron-button-titlebar/README.md

 # custom-electron-button-titlebar
- this repositories is a piece of useful code that allows you to create maximize, minimize and close cutom button in electron without jQuery or other lib
+ this directory is a piece of useful code that allows you to create maximize, minimize and close cutom button in electron without jQuery or other lib